babonet13/HostYourNode/readme.md

     </tbody>
 </table>

- Host Your Node Resources
+ HostYourNode Project Resources
  -
- Where to buy a pre-configured machine : <A href="http://bit.ly/2DOj69o">Store@OpenBazaar</A>.
- Where to have some fresh news about the HYN project : <A href=" https://twitter.com/HostYourNode">@HostYourNode</A>.
+Several web site are used by the project :
   <table>
     <thead>
         <tr>